bending456/Macrophage/pages/user_guides/etc/data_structure/data_structure.md

 ![This is .txt file](receptorlist.png)
 - Input file name: receptorlist.txt
 - If one of nodes added as a new network to the library is receptor, please list the receptor name in Network (sif file) to here.
+- pro/anti indicates whether it is pro/anti-inflammatory receptor

 ### 4. Protein Expression Data